kaneplusplus/stat_agg/benchmarks/benchmark.md

 # Benchmark

-The stat_agg package was intented to be used for an ensemble of heterogeneous learners.
+The stat_agg package was intended to be used for an ensemble of heterogeneous learners.
 It should be noted that this is slightly different than the ensemble learners provided in packages like sklearn, where each learner resamples a single data set and/or the parameters for each learner are